wahern/shix/README.md

 ### Sensitive Data

-Arguments are communicated to subshells using the argument vector, which is usually readable by any user on the system.
+Arguments and generated shell code are communicated to subshells using the argument vector (via ```popen(3)```), which is usually readable by any user on the system.
 In the future a mechanism using temporary files could be optionally used to communicate arguments.

 ### Process State